 Rhino is a 3D modeler, therefore creating and modifying geometry is key to developing in Rhino.
 Here are the primitive geometry types of Rhino:

 Creating, accessing and manipulating geometry is one of the first places RhinoScriptSyntax is used.
-Simple geometry such as points, lines, planes can be described with simple lists in Python.
-More complicated geometry objects such as NURBS curves, Surfaces and Poly-surfaces can be created by Rhino and referenced by an object ID by RhinoScriptSyntax.
+Simple geometry such as points, lines, and planes can be described with lists in Python.
+More complicated geometry objects such as NURBS curves, Surfaces and Poly-surfaces can be created by Rhino and referenced by an object ID in RhinoScriptSyntax.